Nutrition and Fertility: are they connected?

 - Exercise, but keep it calm.
 You don't have to become the next Arnold Schwarzenegger, but exercising, even to a minimum, can have a positive impact on sperm quality.
 However, if a man exercises too much, it can cause less testosterone production, which reduces sperm count.
 So don't go to the extreme.

 - Eat healthy.
 Healthy foods like fruits and vegetables improve sperm quality.
-Vitamin B, folic acid and foods high in zinc are also perfect for healthy sperm.
+Vitamin B, folic acid, and foods high in zinc are also perfect for healthy sperm.

 Can nutrition improve fertility in men and women or not?

+Is there any truth behind articles about nutrition for male fertility?
 We all know that a balanced lifestyle has a positive impact on our general health, but does the fertility diet increase the chance of pregnancy?

 To be honest, we don't know (yet)!
 Research hasn't shown that it immediately increases the chance of pregnancy, but it does show that it can help.
 It won't hurt to try it out!